The Best Bedding for Guinea Pigs (2022 Update!)

-But did you know that cedar and pine toxins can negatively affect guinea pig's respiratory and liver system?
-According to the article that references to Journal of Allergy and Clinical Immunology, the acid given off by the softwood bedding can destroy cells that line the lungs and trachea.
-Not only that, the experiments have shown that toxins from cedar and pine bedding can also damage the liver of small animals.
-The toxicity of these two types of popular guinea pig bedding is well known.
+But did you know that cedar and pine toxins can negatively affect guinea pig's respiratory and liver systems?
+According to the article with references to the Journal of Allergy and Clinical Immunology, the acid given off by the softwood bedding can destroy cells that line the lungs and trachea of guinea pigs.
+Not only that, but the experiments have also shown that toxins from pine and cedar bedding for guinea pigs can also damage the liver of these small animals.

 Rating : 1 out of 5